tdsis/lambda-forest/README.md

 ## Running locally
 The Lambda Forest framework provides a class that simulates a Lambda execution call.

-To simulate a Lambda execution call it is necessary to define a execution specification in your project resource folder.
+To simulate a Lambda execution call it is necessary to define an execution specification in your project resource folder.

 Eg.: